SabreTools/BinaryObjectScanner/CONTRIBUTING.md

 # Coding Guide

-This document serves as the official code standards guide for `BinaryObjectScanner` internal development.
+This document serves as the official code standards guide development.
 Please note that this is a work in progress and may not encapsulate all standards expected of new or existing code.
 The included `.editorconfig` file can help enforce some of the standards mentioned below.

 ## General Code Guidelines